Is it possible to explore Amsterdam in 5 days? Yes!

 Keep biking along the Singel until you find yourself between Koningsplein and Muntplein.

 Midway through the market, you may came upon the ‘De Kaaskelder’ (The Cheese Cellar) offering cheese tasting.
-If you are visiting Amsterdam, this is one of the best and easiest places to do some cheese tasting before buying.
+If you are visiting Amsterdam, this is one of the best places to do some cheese tasting before buying.
 Oh boy, you’re in for SUCH a treat.

 A good way to end the day is to hit one of the many nightclubs in the Rembrandtplein area.
 The scene changes almost every night, so the best thing is just to walk around, listen to the music coming out of each place, and then decide.
-If it’s a Friday/Sunday and you feel like dancing, you might want to know that the smaller clubs tend to have the greatest DJs.
+If it’s a Friday/Sunday night and you feel like dancing, you might want to know that the smaller clubs tend to have the greatest DJs.

 DAY 3 – ART OVERLOAD